sensics/OSVR-RenderManager/README.md

 vendor-specific extensions to support direct rendering.
 These were developed under non-disclosure agreements with the vendors.

-This code is built using CMake, and as of 2/23/2016 compiled on Windows, Linux (tested on Ubuntu) and Mac-OSX.
-The Linux and Mac ports only support OpenGL and do not yet support direct-to-display (DirectMode) rendering.
-The Android compile is done using the [OSVR-Android-Build](https://github.com/OSVR/OSVR-Android-Build) project.

 Most users, who don't have access to the NDA repos, get using:

 ```